Our Mission

 The Chinese Communist Party (CCP) is engaged in an active campaign to sabotage America.
 Their goal is nothing less than world dominance.

-From buying up farmland to influencing state legislative outcomes by directly lobbying lawmakers, the Chinese government will stop at nothing to exert control in the United States.
+From buying up farmland to influencing legislative outcomes by directly lobbying lawmakers, the Chinese government will stop at nothing to exert control in the United States.

 Our Team